-6. Have any of you read or heard anything about this case from any source, and I am not indicating from this question that there has been any publicity concerning it?
+6. Have any of you read or heard anything about this case from any source?

 C. Previous Jury Duty

 - 7. Have any of you served as jurors in either criminal or civil cases, or as members of a grand jury, either in the state or federal courts?

 - a.
 Civil

 - b.
 Criminal

 - c.
 Grand Jury